By Tim Lambert

 Furthermore outside many towns were leper 'hospitals' (really just hostels as nothing could be done for the patients).
 Leprosy was a dreadful skin disease.
 Anyone who caught it was an outcast.
 They had to wear clothes that covered their whole body.
 They also had to ring a bell or a wooden clacker to warn people they were coming.
 Fortunately leprosy grew less common in the 15th century and it died out in Britain in the 16th century.

-In the Middle Ages only monasteries had sanitation.
-Streams provided clean water.
+In the Middle Ages in monasteries had streams provided clean water.
 Dirty water was used to clear toilets, which were in a separate room.
 Monks also had a room called a laver where they washed their hands before meals.

-However for most people sanitation was non-existent.
-In castles the toilet was simply a long passage built into the thickness of the walls.
+However in castles the toilet was simply a long passage built into the thickness of the walls.
 Often it emptied into the castle moat.
 Despite the lack of public health many towns had public bath-houses were you could pay to have a bath.

 From the mid-14th century the church allowed some dissections of human bodies at medical schools.
-However Galen's ideas continued to dominate medicine and surgery.
+However Galen's ideas continued to dominate medicine and surgery in the Middle Ages.